SoftBank's Vision Fund back to black even as some of Son's tech bets sting

-The recovery in the first Vision Fund is likely to be seen as welcome news for investors unnerved by some of SoftBank’s recent stumbles, even as the results were tainted by a $1.3 billion hit after a derivative loss related to investment in listed stocks.
+The Vision Fund recovery is likely to be welcome news for investors unnerved by some of SoftBank’s recent stumbles, even as overall earnings were tainted by a $1.3 billion hit from bets on technology stocks and derivatives.

-Founder Masayoshi Son had long enjoyed a reputation for investing prescience - he was an early backer of Chinese e-commerce giant Alibaba Group Holding Ltd 9988.HK - but that was tarnished after the spectacular flame-out of portfolio company WeWork and missteps following the pandemic.
+Founder Masayoshi Son had long enjoyed a reputation for investing prescience - he was an early backer of Chinese e-commerce giant Alibaba Group Holding Ltd - but that was tarnished after the spectacular flame-out of portfolio company WeWork and missteps during the pandemic.

-“I’m not that hung up on the numbers,” Son said of the group’s earnings, reiterating SoftBank’s view that net asset value is the primary measure by which the firm should be judged.
+“I’m not that hung up on the numbers,” Son said of the group’s earnings at a briefing on Monday, reiterating the company’s view that net asset value, not earnings, are the primary measure by which SoftBank should be judged considering its shift away from running businesses to tech investing.

+The Japanese conglomerate has been selling down core assets such as stakes in Alibaba and domestic telcom SoftBank Corp to raise cash to weather the COVID-19 pandemic.

+It has been parking excess cash from asset sales in tech stocks and derivatives in at attempt to capitalise on an uplift in valuations in the sector.

 The first fund is now worth some $76.4 billion, slightly north of the $75 billion paid for its 83 investments, it said.

-The smaller second fund saw a big uplift following the listing of housing firm Ke Holdings Inc BEKE.K.
-The second fund had a fair value of $7.6 billion versus a total cost of $2.6 billion, SoftBank said.
+The smaller second fund saw a big uplift following the listing of housing firm Ke Holdings Inc. That fund had a fair value of $7.6 billion versus a total cost of $2.6 billion, SoftBank said.

-The Japanese conglomerate has been selling down core assets such as stakes in Alibaba and domestic telco SoftBank Corp 9434.T to raise cash to weather the COVID-19 pandemic.

-Son in August said SoftBank would park excess cash from asset monetisation in technology stocks and derivatives in at attempt to capitalise on an uplift in valuations in the sector.

-The bets, which come as SoftBank hopes to reestablish its investing chops after its struggles, were undone by a 292 billion yen derivative loss.
+SoftBank itself is the only investor in the second fund - a move aimed at attracting more investment.

-Still, at September-end, SoftBank held positions worth $16.8 billion in stocks including Amazon.com Inc AMZN.O, Google parent Alphabet Inc GOOGL.O and Facebook Inc FB.O.
+At September-end, SoftBank also held positions worth $16.8 billion in stocks including Amazon.com Inc, Google parent Alphabet Inc and Facebook Inc.

-The firm said net income attributable to shareholders was 1.88 trillion yen for the six months through September, a more than four-fold increase from the same period a year earlier.

-That primarily reflected a gain related the merger of portfolio firm Sprint with T-Mobile US Inc TMUS.O, it said.

 BUYBACKS